AMANDA L. MILLER

 About Me

-I am an assistant professor and critical educator in the Teacher Education Division at Wayne State University.
+I am an assistant professor and critical educator in the Teacher Education Division at Wayne State University in Detroit*, Michigan.
+I am also an activist and an abolitionist.
 I identify as a white, pansexual cis woman with non-visible disabilities.
-I am an activist and abolitionist, and I live in Detroit.
-My primary line of inquiry focuses on how school systems, policies, and practices impact multiply marginalized youth and adults from their perspectives.
-I use critical theories, including disability critical race theory, critical spatial theory, and intersectionality, and qualitative (interviews, focus groups) and visual (photovoice, cartography) methods.
+My primary line of inquiry focuses on how school systems, policies, and practices impact multiply marginalized youth from their perspectives.
+I use critical theories, including disability critical race theory (DisCrit), critical spatial theory, and intersectionality along with qualitative (interviews, focus groups) and visual (photovoice, cartography) methods.
 I believe that schools should ask students about their experiences and then make changes based on their solutions and suggestions.
-I am particularly interested in learning from and with girls of color, including girls of color who identify with or have been labeled with disabilities (i.e., autism, cerebral palsy, deaf/blindness, intellectual disability, multiple disabilities).
+I am particularly interested in learning from and with girls of color, including girls of color who identify with or have been labeled autism, cerebral palsy, deaf/blindness, intellectual disability, and/or multiple disabilities.
 I believe their experiences and perspectives are vital to truly reconstruct schools.
 I also work with educators to create learning communities that are culturally responsive, culturally sustaining, and inclusive and with families from diverse backgrounds to transform family-school-community partnerships.
 Equity, justice, interconnectedness, and access are at the heart of my work.

 I grew up in Faribault, Minnesota.
-Before pursuing a PhD, I was a public school teacher in big city spaces (Minneapolis, MN and Phoenix, AZ) and rural communities (Homer, AK) for 8 years.
-Also, I was a Peace Corps Volunteer in Namibia (2007-2009), a Peace Corps Response Volunteer in Liberia (2014), and an AmeriCorps Vista Volunteer in Homer, AK (2015).
+Before pursuing a PhD, I was a public school teacher in big city spaces (Minneapolis, Minnesota and Phoenix, Arizona) and rural communities (Homer, Alaska) for 8 years.
+I was also a Peace Corps Volunteer in Gobabis, Namibia (2007-2009), a Peace Corps Response Volunteer in Salala, Liberia (2014), and an AmeriCorps Vista Volunteer in Homer, Alaska (2015).
 I enjoy spending time with friends, family, and especially my dog Marley.
 I thrive being outside hiking, camping, and gardening.
 I am a photographer always and sometimes a musician too.

 As you read and explore this website, my hope is that you will see how my beliefs and actions concerning research, teaching, and service integrally inform one another.
-I see research as an avenue to rupture dominant ideologies and reimagine and recreate schooling by listening to, learning from, and following the lead of multiply marginalized communities.
+I see research as an avenue to rupture dominant ideologies and reimagine and recreate schooling by following the lead of multiply marginalized communities.
 I pair service with teaching for meaningful, collaborative partnerships.